ddurgoji/used-cars-price-prediction/README.md

   * Type
   * Paint color </br>
 We can deploy a basic Django/Flask application which uses this function to show used car price prediction.

+#### Next Steps
+* Continue to analyse each features further and play with it to improve model performance.
+* Try to deploy a basic Flask/Django application to build e2e ML solution.
+* Apply XGBoost and other algorightm once we go through it in future modules.

 #### Recommendation to Car dealership
 * Year, Odometer are most important items which consumers value most and determines price range of the car.